rust-lang/book/second-edition/src/ch15-01-box.md

 <span class="caption">Listing 15-2: The first attempt of defining an enum to
 represent a cons list data structure of `i32` values</span>

-We're implementing a cons list that holds only `i32` values.
+We’re implementing a cons list that holds only `i32` values.
 We could have also chosen to implement a cons list independent of the type of value by using generics as discussed in Chapter 10.

 > #### More Information About the Cons List
 >
 > A *cons list* is a data structure that comes from the Lisp programming
 > language and its dialects.
-In Lisp, the `cons` function (short for "construct
+In Lisp, the `cons` function (short for “construct
-> function") constructs a new list from its two arguments, which usually are a
+> function”) constructs a new list from its two arguments, which usually are a
 > single value and another list.
 >
 > The cons function concept has made its way into more general functional
-> programming jargon; "to cons x onto y" informally means to construct a new
+> programming jargon; “to cons x onto y” informally means to construct a new
 > container instance by putting the element x at the start of this new
 > container, followed by the container y.
 >
 > A cons list is produced by recursively calling the `cons` function.
 > The canonical name to denote the base case of the recursion is `Nil`, which
 > announces the end of the list.
-Note that this is not the same as the "null"
+Note that this is not the same as the “null”
-> or "nil" concept from Chapter 6, which is an invalid or absent value.
+> or “nil” concept from Chapter 6, which is an invalid or absent value.

 A cons list is a list where each element contains both a single value as well as the remains of the list at that point.
 The remains of the list are defined by nested cons lists.
 The end of the list is signified by the value `Nil`.
-Cons lists aren't used very often in Rust; `Vec<T>` is usually a better choice.
+Cons lists aren’t used very often in Rust; `Vec<T>` is usually a better choice.
 Implementing this data structure is a good example of a situation where `Box<T>` is useful, though.
-Let's find out why!
+Let’s find out why!

 Using a cons list to store the list `1, 2, 3` would look like this: